Name: Mon. to Fallen Partisan Sailors/ The Seafarer's Lighthouse (Svjetionik Pomorac)

 Museum of Croatian Archaeological Monuments: Just west of the Split Old City at the south base of Marjan Hill is the Croatian Archological Monuments Museum, which is the only institution in Croatia dedicated exclusively to exhibits on Middle Ages artifacts.
-Housed in a beautiful modernist building constructed in 1976, this impressive museum complex has over 5,000 artifacts on display.
-Its official website can be found at THIS link, while its exact coordinates are N43°30'15.5", E16°25'21.2".
+Housed in a beautiful modernist building of white unadorned horizontal terraces, it was constructed between 1972-1976 and was designed by the architects Mladen Kauzlarić, Zvonimir Vrkljan & Sena Gvozdanović.
+The impressive complex has over 5,000 artifacts on display.
+Its official website can be found at THIS link, while its coordinates are N43°30'15.5", E16°25'21.2".

 Ivan Meštrović Gallery: Just a few dozen meters west of the Archeological Museum is the Ivan Meštrović Gallery, a museum which is dedicated to the most significant Croatian sculptor of the 20th century.
 His work was hugely influential during both the Kingdom and Socialist Federal Republic eras of Yugoslavia, and still remains highly popular to this day.
 The official website for the museum can be found at THIS link, while its exact coordinates are N43°30'17.5", E16°25'04.6".

-The DalmacijaVino Factory: Directly in front of the Seafarer's Lighthouse is a now dilapidated and abandoned building which originally housed the DalmacijaVino wine and beverage factory.
+The DalmacijaVino Factory: Directly in front of the Seafarer's Lighthouse is a now dilapidated and abandoned building which is often referred to locally as the "Terminal on the Breakwater", but what was originally the headquarters of the DalmacijaVino wine and beverage factory (Photo 21).
 This complex, built the year after the lighthouse in 1959 by architect Stanko Fabris, is a unique example of early Yugoslav-era industrial architecture made in the International Style, distinctly built right up to the Adriatic cliffs.
 Hundreds of people were employed here during the Yugoslav era, but business slowed into the 2000s, with the operation finally going bankrupt in 2012.
 The Croatian government took control of the property in 2016, but over the years it has continued to fall into extreme disrepair.
 This culturally significant property is also a site that architectural group "Motel Trogir" has advocated on behalf of, with hopes that it can be rehabilitated before it falls into completed dereliction (especially considering a bad fire started within the factory by transients in 2016).
+A 2020 article suggests that restoration efforts are potentially being considered for the derelict structure.
 The exact coordinates for the DalmacijaVino are N43°30'04.6", E16°26'33.5".

 To get from the Split Old City to the Seafarer's Lighthouse monument is a relatively simple endeavor.
 Firstly, walk southeast out of the Old City towards the Ferry Port and train station along Obala kneza Domagoja (which is right along the waterfront).
 Then, in just under half a kilometer as this street is about to turn right into the Ferry Port, take a left onto 'Katalinićev prilaz'.
 Then, in about 170m as the street is about to take a sharp curve left over the train tracks, turn right onto the pathway leading into Park Pomoraca.
 Follow the path uphill towards the bluffs and you will easily find the Seafarer's Lighthouse monument complex.
 Walking is probably the easiest way to get here, but if you are driving, parking can be made whereever possible (but keep in mind that parking here is very difficult).
 The exact coordinates for the complex are N43°30'03.1", E16°26'35.3".